pmaojo/ferrum/docs/iot-frontend.md

 Ferrum lets you declare hardware drivers under the `iot:` section of `grafo.yaml`.
 Each item provides Rust code that will be copied into `backend/iot/` and can optionally be exposed to the frontend.
+Entries also support optional `protocol`, `driver` and `simulate` fields to control how the hardware is accessed.

 ## Basic declaration